Analytic Conformal Blocks of $C_2$-cofinite Vertex Operator Algebras I: Propagation and Dual Fusion Products: Dual fusion products

+Since each $\Mbb_i$ cannot be $\Mbb$, the above chain is infinite.
+Each $\Mbb_i/\Mbb_{i-1}$ has finite length since $\Mbb_i\in\mc S$.
+Thus we can find finitely many intermediate modules between $\Mbb_{i-1}$ and $\Mbb_i$ forming a finite increasing chain such that the quotient of any member by the previous one in this chain is irreducible.
+Therefore, inserting all these intermediate modules into the chain \eqref{eqa1}, we may assume at the beginning that each $\Mbb_i/\Mbb_{i-1}$ is irreducible.

+Since $\Ubb$ is $C_2$-cofinite, there are only finitely many equivalence classes of irreducible $\Ubb$-modules (which are grading-restricted by Thm. \ref{lb46}), cf. \cite[Prop.
+4.2]{Hua-projectivecover} or the end of \cite[Sec.
+12]{Gui-sewingconvergence}.
+Thus we can find an infinite subset $B\subset\Zbb_+$ such that the members of $\{\Mbb_i/\Mbb_{i-1}\}_{i\in B}$ are all isomorphic to a nonzero irreducible $\Ubb$-module $\Xbb$.
 By \cite[Thm.
 3.23]{Hua-projectivecover}, there exists a projective cover $(\Pbb,p)$ of $\Xbb$ in the category of finite-length generalized $\Ubb$-modules.
 So there exists a morphism $p_i\in\Hom_\Ubb(\Pbb,\Mbb_i)$ such that the following diagram commutes and the horizontal line is exact: